DanEspin0821/Vechain_Case_Study/README.md

 * VeChain simply put, is a blockchain platform, "[designed to enhance supply chain management and business processes.
 Its goal is to streamline these processes and information flow for complex supply chains through the use of distributed ledger technology (DLT).](https://www.investopedia.com/terms/v/vechain.asp)", as stated within Investopedia.

-* Founded in June 2015, by Sunny Lu, current CEO, the former chief information officer (CIO) of Louis Vuitton China.
+* VeChain was founded in June 2015, by Sunny Lu, current CEO, the former chief information officer (CIO) of Louis Vuitton China.

 * Sunny Lu graduated from Shanghai Jiao Tong University in China in 2002 with a BA in Electronics and Communication Engineering.